sebjshaw/Deloton-Project/README.md

 ### Tableau Dashboard

-Create a Tableau Cloud account if not done already ([Tableau](https://www.tableau.com/tableau-login-hub))
+Create a Tableau Cloud account if not done already ([Tableau](https://www.tableau.com/tableau-login-hub)).
+Following link to [Deloton-Project](https://prod-uk-a.online.tableau.com/t/threemusketeers/views/safe-copy/Dashboard-RidesCompleted) prompts a login with AWS RDS credentials.
+Postgres account login details provided on day of presentation.
+Dashboard consists of eight pages, each of which a leaderboard for the top users for that measured metric i.e. Number of rides completed by user, Highest average heart rate per ride per user.

 ## Credits